K3 surfaces with action of the group $M_{20}$: Introduction

 We show in Section \ref{sec-background} some properties of this lattice and its link with the invariant lattice $\mathrm{H}^2(X,\mathbb{Z})^{M_{20}}$ and the transcendental lattice $T_X=\pic^{\perp_{\mathrm{H}^2(X,\mathbb Z)}}$.
 We consider $L$ a primitive element of $\LL$ invariant by the action of $M_{20}$.
 As the square of all element in $\LL$ is a multiple of 4, we automatically get $L^2=4n$, for some $n\in\mathbb{Z}_{\geq1}$.
 The second main result of the paper is the following:

 \begin{thmINTRO} There exists an embedding $\langle 4n\rangle\hookrightarrow\LL$ if and only if $n$ is not of the form $4^i(16j+6)$, with $i,j$ some non-negative integers.
-If it is the case, we can construct a projective model of the surface $X$ in $\mathbb{P}^{2n+1}$ and we have the following results: \begin{enumerate}[1.] \item $L$ is an ample class; \item the linear system $\vert L\vert$ is not hyperelliptic and is base point free; \item the projective model is only defined by quadrics. \end{enumerate} Morevover, the number of quadrics $Q_{4n}$ defining $X$ is
+If it is the case, we can construct a projective model of the surface $X$ in $\mathbb{P}^{2n+1}$ and we have the following results: \begin{enumerate}[1.] \item $L$ is an ample class; \item the linear system $\vert L\vert$ is not hyperelliptic and is base point free; \item for $n>1$, the projective model is only defined by quadrics. \end{enumerate} Morevover, in this last case, the number of quadrics $Q_{4n}$ defining $X$ is

 \end{thmINTRO}

 The paper is organized as follows: in Section \ref{sec-background}, we recall some notations and results we use throughout the paper.
 In order to illustrate Theorem \ref{mainTH2}, we start with some particular cases.
 The cases $L^2=4n$ with $n=1,2,10$ have been already studied in \cite{BS,Kondo, BH}, thus in Section \ref{L^2=12} we begin by studying the first new case which is $n=3$, that is $L^2=12$.
 We prove the existence of the embedding and we construct explicitly the projective model.
 In Section \ref{other_cases} we cover the cases $L^2=4n$ with $4\leq n\leq 10$: we show the cases we cannot construct the embedding for and see possible behaviours such as the existence of different K3 surfaces for the same $n$ or multiple embeddings on a same K3 surface.
 All the results we obtain are summarized in Appendix \ref{tab:T_X}.
 Section \ref{projective_model} is dedicated to the proof of Theorem \ref{mainTH2}.
 Thanks to the results in \cite{SD} we show that the linear system $\vert L\vert$ is base point free, is not hyperelliptic and the projective model is defined only by quadrics.
 In Section \ref{prim} we are interested in some non-primitive embeddings, where the non-primitiveness allows to find explicit equations for the surfaces.
 Finally, in Section \ref{infinity} we prove Theorem \ref{mainTH1}.